markmahoney/inlretro-backup/README.md

 easy_install virtualenv
 ```

-You will also need to be able to compile the host source code for the INL Retro.
-That entire codebase is included as a subtree in this repo, which may or may not have been a dumb choice on my part, but regardless see the INL Retro's [README](vendor/inlretro/README) and [host Makefile unix target](vendor/inlretro/host/Makefile) for details.
+You will also need to be able to compile the host source code for the INLretro.
+That entire codebase is included as a subtree in this repo, which may or may not have been a dumb choice on my part, but regardless, see the INLretro's [README](vendor/inlretro/README) and [host Makefile unix target](vendor/inlretro/host/Makefile) for details.

 ## Setup